Tracking nature’s health indicators over time

 A changing climate poses perhaps the most unpredictable threat to our landscapes and the plant and animal life they support.
 In addition to weather monitoring equipment installed in collaboration with the US Geological Survey and the National Weather Service (check out the Pepperwood Weather website here, Pepperwood has an expanding network of microclimate sensors positioned strategically across the preserve and connected to a central hub via a wireless “mesh” network.

-Pepperwood’s TBC3 these empirical measurements with global climate models to estimate how our local climate may change in the years to come.
+Pepperwood’s TBC3 combines these empirical measurements with global climate models to estimate how our local climate may change in the years to come.
 We are also learning how our diverse topography may create “climate refugia,” pockets of resilient habitat that may prove key to certain species’ survival.

 Water - Protecting a healthy water supply